michaelmilleryoder/michaelmilleryoder.github.io/index.md

 ---
 {::options parse_block_html="true" /}
 {: .bio}
 I’m a postdoctoral researcher at the <a href='http://collabagainsthate.org' target='_blank'>Collaboratory Against Hate</a> and <a href='https://www.cmu.edu/ideas-social-cybersecurity/' target='_blank'>IDeaS Center</a> at Carnegie Mellon University, advised by <a href='http://www.casos.cs.cmu.edu/bios/carley/carley.html' target='_blank'>Kathleen M. Carley</a> and <a href='https://www.cmu.edu/dietrich/english/about-us/faculty/bios/david-brown.html' target='_blank'>David West Brown</a>.
+I have a PhD from the <a href="https://lti.cs.cmu.edu/" target="_blank">Language Technologies Institute</a> at Carnegie Mellon University, were I was advised by <a href="http://www.cs.cmu.edu/~cprose/" target="_blank">Carolyn Penstein Rosé</a>.

 In my research, I use computational text analysis to study social factors such as identity, power, and influence.
 I currently focus on computational approaches to countering hate speech and online extremism.
-I have a PhD from the <a href="https://lti.cs.cmu.edu/" target="_blank">Language Technologies Institute</a> at Carnegie Mellon University, were I was advised by <a href="http://www.cs.cmu.edu/~cprose/" target="_blank">Carolyn Penstein Rosé</a>.

-My work combines methods from natural language processing, network science, and machine learning with theories from linguistics and the social sciences.
-I research within the fields of computational social science, computational linguistics, and digital humanities.
+**Research interests**: natural language processing, computational social science, sociolinguistics, network analysis, digital humanities

 ## Press and writing
 * [Addressing the spread of online hate speech will require more than just tech](https://technical.ly/civic-news/how-to-fight-online-hate-speech/), Atiya Irvin-Mitchell, Technical.ly, 2023.